 We also offer a range of products, to include sector specific contracts of employment and associated employee handbooks, regular seminars and employment updates, as well as a quarterly newsletter.

-Employment Associate Tom Watkins talks us through some of the issues we can assist you with.
+Employment Partner Tom Watkins talks us through some of the issues we can assist you with.

 Our governors are to hear an appeal against a disciplinary sanction.
 How should they prepare and conduct the hearing and what is the scope of their authority?